Hampus Lindholm

-Hampus Lindholm ([hamːpɵs lɪnːdhɔlm]; born 20 January 1994) is a Swedish professional ice hockey defenceman for the Boston Bruins of the National Hockey League (NHL).
+Hampus Lindholm ([hamːpɵs lɪnːdhɔlm]; born 20 January 1994) is a Swedish professional ice hockey defenceman and alternate captain for the Boston Bruins of the National Hockey League (NHL).
 Lindholm began his ice hockey career with Jonstorps IF and previously played with Rögle BK.
-He then played with the Anaheim Ducks for his first eight seasons in the NHL, before being dealt to Boston.
+He then played with the Anaheim Ducks for his first eight seasons in the NHL, before being traded to Boston.

 Playing career

 Amateur

 In 2009–10, Lindholm played for the Jonstorps U20 team, scoring three points (one goal and two assists) in three games.
 The following year, he played 39 games for Rögle BK U20, providing four assists.

 Professional

-In 2011–12, Lindholm began his professional career with Rögle, playing 20 games and scoring four points, Lindholm was also named the U20 Super Elit League's Best Defenseman.
-Lindholm was a top prospect who was ranked fourth among European skaters by the NHL Central Scouting Bureau, and he was selected sixth overall in the 2012 NHL Entry Draft by the Anaheim Ducks.
-He was considered by some to be a sleeper pick for the draft, with Rob Brodie comparing Lindholm to Erik Karlsson and Mika Zibanejad, two other Swedish prospects who rose sharply in the Draft.
+In 2011–12, Lindholm began his professional career with Rögle, playing 20 games and scoring four points, Lindholm was also named the U20 Super Elit League's Best Defenceman.
+Lindholm was a top prospect who was ranked fourth among European skaters by the NHL Central Scouting Bureau, and he was selected sixth overall in the 2012 NHL entry draft by the Anaheim Ducks.
+He was considered by some to be a sleeper pick for the draft, with Rob Brodie comparing Lindholm to Erik Karlsson and Mika Zibanejad, two other Swedish prospects who rose sharply in the draft.